yuzuha48/Bootcamp-Assignments/back-end/django/form/README.md

 ## Form 📝

-Users can fill out a survey.
-Upon submission, they will see the information they submitted.
+Users can complete the form by typing in their name, selecting their Dojo location, choosing their favorite programming languages, and providing a comment.
+Upon submission, the users will be redirected to a page that shows a summary of their answers.